mar10/wunderbaum/docs/tutorial/tutorial_keyboard.md

 The initial mode, and if both modes are available, is controlled by the `navigationModeOption` option.<br>
-If the tree only has one column, row-mode is obligatory.
+If the tree has only one column, or if *navigationModeOption* is `"row"`, Row-Mode is obligatory.
+If the value is `"cell"`, Cell-Mode is obligatory.<br>
+A value of `"startCell"` or `"startRow"` allows switching.

 ### Navigation in **Row Mode**